SaffronDrips/sms-completion/README.md

+**We recommend using this tool locally**
+Local Set-Up Instructions:
 This tool will calculate the completion rate of Signature Requests delivered via SMS within the specified date range.
 It does not include any data for non-sms based requests.
 This is an open-source tool that is not backed by any entity or assurances.
 Use it at your own discretion.